 - Easy to integrate with existing bridge systems

 More about this product

-NOAS is a low power, forward-looking sonar that can be operated as a standalone unit or be integrated into a vessel’s navigation system.
+NOAS is a low power, forward-looking sonar that can be operated as a standalone unit or be integrated into a vessel’s navigation and integrated bridge systems.

 |Operational Speed||Up to 25 knots|